xhos/Itanoru/README.md

 # Itanoru

 A bot that creates a Telegram sticker set from a Pinterest board.
-Also assignes the emojis for stickers using AI, allowing to find the right sticker faster.
+Also assigns the emojis for stickers using AI, allowing to find the right sticker faster.

 There's a version that I host. [link](https://t.me/ItanoruBot) Or you can host the bot yourself.